PubInv/librecorder/README.md

 # Librecorder

+The url to the live instance of Librecoder is: [https://microlab.parccommons.org/](https://microlab.parccommons.org/).

+# Motivation
 After acting as a judge at the Rice360 Annual Global Health Technologies Design Competition several years in a row, I kept seeing similar projects using overlapping hardware and software.
 Many projects consist of a sensor read by a microcontroller or a microcomputer and acted upon by software.